Viewing archives for Featured

 Looking ahead: collective action and local leadership

 We have focused efforts in these two phases of this research measuring and communicating the paradox and its implications.
-The next phase is about responding to it – connecting and convening to support humanitarian actors and supporting collective action to find solutions in small and big ways.
+The next phase is about responding to it – connecting and convening humanitarian actors, and supporting collective action to find solutions in small and big ways.

 In the governance arena, the first instalment of the UK FCDO-funded SAFE AI Framework is scheduled for release in May 2026, with a vision to establish “the nature and scale of the humanitarian AI governance gap, why it matters and why individual agency policies cannot close it alone.”
 This stands alongside increasing sectoral discourse and outputs focused on governance, responsible AI and accountability.